scala/scala/spec/README.md

 ## Editing

-We use redcarpet 3.1 and jekyll 2 (currently in alpha) to generate the html.
+We use redcarpet 3.1 and jekyll 2 to generate the html.
 Essentially, this is what github pages use.

 ## Building